jb55/stamp-qs.awk/README.md

     $ gawk -v root=public -f stamp-qs.awk < example.html

-Where root is the root directory to look for the files in
+Where `root` is the root directory where the files are